 Someone has shared a very nice color picker utility called Colorette, which was written in AutoHotKey.
-The app description is at http://www.autohotkey.com/forum/topic69559.html and the EXE itself is http://www.autohotkey.net/~sumon/apps/colorette/Colorette.exe .
+The app description is at http://www.autohotkey.com/forum/topic69559.html .
+Gothub https://github.com/Appifyer/Colorette/blob/master/Colorette.ahk .

-For an example of how to use Colorette with Revit, save the EXE to your Desktop and run it.
+For an example of how to use Colorette with Revit, make an EXE from the AHK code and run it.
 Find a web page with the color you want to find, like http://www.jameshardie.com/homeowner/colorplus-palette.shtml , hover your mouse over the color on the screen and press Space on your keyboard.
 A color dialog will appear with the RGB values.

 In Revit, find a similar material to what you want and copy it or edit an existing material.
 In the appearance settings, edit the Color of the material.